 You’ll see similar trends in the door category.
 Contemporary style is growing and large, folding and sliding patio doors are more popular than ever.

 At 3/4 inch, the Invisible Wall system has the world’s slimmest sight lines, the Swiss manufacturer claims.
-The sleek profile is available in sliding, fixed, pivoting, and vertical sliding styles with colored, powder coated, or anodized aluminum trim.
+The large modern windows' sleek profile is available in sliding, fixed, pivoting, and vertical sliding styles with colored, powder coated, or anodized aluminum trim.
 The company recently passed all hurricane impact tests in Florida’s Dade County.
 Click here for bonus Blippar content.

 This month’s window and door guide covers these trends plus a few emerging ideas that could be the next big thing—from frameless sliders and pivoting systems to electronic locks controlled with geotagging.
 The playing field for energy-efficient windows is now level, but our cover story shows that manufacturers have stepped up their design game with stylish, innovative products, which is good news for you, your buyers, and your clients.